sokome7/csgirlieshackathon/README.md

 Design Philosophy
 The visual design of iComplimentU draws from the aesthetics of early 2000s internet culture (Y2K), combining neon gradients, glitch animations, retro web fonts, and nostalgic elements to create a fun and chaotic user experience.

+Future Plans
+- Improve the Y2K inspired design
+- Create a logo
+- Use Pixel art for design

 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project with proper attribution.